-2013).
 In the majority of cases, these mutations are missense mutations which introduce an amino

 acid substitution at positions 12, 13, or 61.
-The result of these mutations is constitutive activation of NRAS
+The result of these mutations is constitutive

-signaling pathways.
-Currently, there are no direct anti-NRAS therapies available, but
+Currently, there are no direct anti-NRAS therapies available.

 In the vast majority of cases, NRAS mutations